LAB123-tech/PointGAC/README.md

 - [x] Provide code for finetune on for ModelNet40, ScanObjectNN, ShapeNetPart
 - [x] Provide inference scripts for ModelNet40
 - [x] Provide visualization code for inspecting model outputs
-- [ ] Extend to larger-scale datasets
-- [ ] Provide code for fine-tuning on point cloud completion

 ## ⚙️**Installation**